zahradnik-io/youtube-scripts/Projects/ideas.md

 - When you should hire a CEO instead of you?
 - How to not get stuck on square one for too long?
 - How open-source development and blogging helped me to get my clients
+- How to learn a foreign language the proper way

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!